-Use SIRIUS ACT ID key-operated switches to implement as many as 50 different authorizations
+Use SIRIUS ACT ID key-operated switches to implement 50 and more* different authorizations

 The ID key-operated switches of the SIRIUS ACT series use electronic locks instead of the conventional mechanical ones.
 The associated keys contain an RFID chip that makes them uniquely identifiable.
 The key and switch are plastic-coated and do not come into contact at the interface.
 Instead, they are connected by means of a stable radio link.

 The ID key-operated switches have 4 freely assignable digital outputs.
 These can be used for control purposes for 4 different levels of authorization, to each of which a colored key is assigned.
 4 keys are thus available for differentiating between the levels of authorization.
 Green stands for authorization or switch position 1, yellow for 2, red for 3, and blue for authorization level 4.
 An additional white key can be configured to the customer's requirements.
 When a key is inserted, the key-operated switch enables the corresponding authorizations and indicates them with 4 LEDs.
 The machine operator can then turn the rotary switch smoothly to the required function, provided he or she has the corresponding authorization.

 *The ID key-operated switch with freely programmable electronic module can be used for more than 50 different authorizations.

 How can a complex authorization management be implemented with SIRIUS ACT?